I am sooooo excited to share this cake with you today, I am surprised I have held off this long!

 Then I remembered the tutorial I saw for messy ruffles.
 I have done ruffles in the past, but not like this.
 What I love about this technique is the “no thinking” aspect.
 Basically start piping and keep moving!
 Whenever I found myself thinking about the ruffles I would notice the icing did not look as pretty as my non-thinking spots.
 I know it sounds weird, but just do not think.
 Go with the flow and keep the arm moving.
-I wanted a pattern that mirrored the zebra pattern, so I coloured my icing in three shades: white, bright pink, and a darker pink.
-The brighter pink was made with Wilton’s Pink and the darker pink (my favourite by the way) was made with Wilton’s Burgundy.
+I wanted a pattern that mirrored the zebra pattern, so I colored my icing in three shades: white, bright pink, and a darker pink.
+The brighter pink was made with Wilton’s Pink and the darker pink (my favorite by the way) was made with Wilton’s Burgundy.
 I feel the burgundy shade does not get enough love, but when used in the correct manner, it creates the most awesome Victorian pink shade.
-I also coloured my icing using Wilton’s White food colouring to help hide the ivory colour my butter adds to the icing.
+I also colored my icing using Wilton’s White food coloring to help hide the ivory color my butter adds to the icing.

-I asked the birthday girl before the big day what her favourite cake type was and she mentioned vanilla.
+I asked the birthday girl before the big day what her favorite cake type was and she mentioned vanilla.
 Not surprised.
 I worry about making vanilla cakes in advance because they dry out so easily.
 This recipe held up well, but I really prefer chocolate when it comes to cakes that need to be made ahead of time!
 My sister loves this vanilla cake recipe, and I have to say it does do very well after one day.
 I was going to create her a marble cake using chocolate and vanilla, but then we would not have the pink stripes!
-Instead, I separated the vanilla cake batter into two bowls and left one plain and coloured the other pink.
+Instead, I separated the vanilla cake batter into two bowls and left one plain and colored the other pink.